The Lycanthropy Files, Book One

 Where you can find signed paperback copies (click on image to go to bookstore website, and please do support your local bookstores):

-Where you can find unsigned paperbacks and ebooks online: Look for this series to be re-released in autumn 2017!
+Where you can find unsigned paperbacks and ebooks online:

 At three o’clock I was wide awake.
 Sure, I felt like someone had hit me over the head with a wine bottle, but something had awakened me, and for once it wasn’t the usual nightmare.
 Although at that time of night, it seemed like bad dreams couldn’t be too far away.
 No, it had to be something else, something external.
 I listened and discerned voices coming from outside.
 For a moment, I dismissed it as the usual hubbub outside my apartment, but then I jerked fully awake.
 I was at my grandfather’s manor in the middle of nowhere, Arkansas.
 The only people in the house were me, Lonna and the butler.